-In flood zone 1, Flood Risk Assessments are required in the following circumstances:
+In flood zone 1, Flood Risk Assessments are required if any of the following circumstances apply:

-- The site is identified in a strategic Flood Risk Assessment (i.e. a Flood Risk Assessment conducted by or on behalf of your local council as part of their local plan preparation) to be at increased flood risk in future; or
+- The site is identified in a strategic Flood Risk Assessment* to be at increased flood risk in future

 - The site may be subject to other sources of flooding and the development would introduce a more vulnerable use.

 *This is a Flood Risk Assessment conducted by your local council as part of their Local Plan preparation.

 How do I find out what flood zone my site is in?

 The government provides a flood map that you can access for free using the button below.